giefortunaQA/IMS_Project/README.md

 ## Deployment

-In the target folder, there is a "ims-0.0.1-jar-with-dependencies.jar" file which is executable from your command line.
+There is a "ims-0.0.1-jar-with-dependencies.jar" file which is executable from your command line.
 Before doing anything, make sure you have the right version of Java by running in your command line:
 ```
 java -version